AxMeNi/GeoclassificationMPS/Guide I · Navigate the code.md

 ## ⮕ launcher.py

-- The structure of the luancher as of 12th December 2024 is as follows when a simulation is launched :
+- The structure of the launcher as of 12th December 2024 is as follows when a simulation is launched :
    - Retrieving the paramters,
    - Creating the simulation grid mask,
    - If the number of sets for the TI and Conditiong Data is set to 1